SVINAYPRASAD/hotel-booking-analytics-dashboard/README.md

 This project was built as part of a data analytics portfolio to demonstrate skills in **data cleaning, pivot analysis, dashboard design, and business insight generation** using real-world hospitality data.

-Feel free to connect or reach out on [LinkedIn](#) if you'd like to discuss this project!

 ---